 Economic development had been made difficult by the fact that much of Okinawa, including prime agricultural land, was occupied by US military bases.
-Currently, all US forces combined hold about 18 percent of Okinawa’s land.
+Currently, all US forces combined hold about 18 per cent of Okinawa’s land.
 Remoteness from mainland Japan and lack of fresh water have also hindered progress.
-According to the Okinawa Industrial Promotion Corporation, the primary industrial sector of Okinawa’s economy accounts for 1.9 percent, the secondary for 15.4 percent, and the tertiary for 87 percent, depicting the heavy dependence on service industries.
+According to the Okinawa Industrial Promotion Corporation, the primary industrial sector of Okinawa’s economy accounts for 1.9 per cent, the secondary for 15.4 per cent, and the tertiary for 87 per cent, depicting the heavy dependence on service industries.
 Agricultural activity is limited to sugarcane and pineapples.
 Manufacturing industries, as shown above, do not play any significant role.
-Service industries catering to the military bases are still a major source of revenue, despite the fact that US bases (mainly Kadena AFB and Futenma AFB) have reduced the number of civilian employees, significantly increasing the unemployment rate, especially among the young.
+Service industries catering to the military bases are still a considerable source of revenue, although US bases (mainly Kadena AFB and Futenma AFB) have reduced the number of civilian employees, significantly increasing the unemployment rate, especially among the young.
 With some 5.5 million visitors in 2004, tourism has become the backbone of Okinawa’s economy.

 The only options for getting to and from Okinawa are by air and by sea.
 There are regular flights from Taipei (Taiwan), Seoul and Pusan (South Korea), and Tokyo (Haneda), Ōsaka (Kansai), Nagoya, and Fukuoka airports in Japan to Naha Airport on Okinawa Island.
 There are airports at Naha, Aguni, Kumejima, Kerama, Shin Minamidaitō, Minamidaitō, Kitadaitō, Iejima, Miyako, Shimojishima, Tarama, Ishigaki, Hateruma, and Yonaguni on the islands with most operating daily flights.
 Naha is the hub of all transport, and the only airport that is open 24 hours a day.

 Similarly, ferries operate from Naha to all the islands, often crawling from one end of the archipelago to the other.
-You can also take international ferries from Kaoshiung or Chilung (near Taipei) in Taiwan, or come from Kagoshima, Fukuoka or Osaka in Japan.
-Flying is of course faster, but if you have time, the ferry can be an interesting alternative.
+You can also take international ferries from Kaohsiung or Chilung (near Taipei) in Taiwan, or come from Kagoshima, Fukuoka or Osaka in Japan.
+Flying is, of course, faster, but if you have time, the ferry can be an exciting alternative.
 Consider flying if you are in the typhoon season, as you are more likely to encounter bad weather or find the ferry turned back – and you are less likely to be stranded if a typhoon does come.

 Okinawa has a subtropical climate, resulting in hot, humid summers and mild winters.
 Spring brings with it typhoons and heavy rain.
-Average temperatures rise from the high teens in winter to the low to mid thirties in summer, with highs approaching forty degrees centigrade not uncommon.
-Combined with a high humidity rate, this makes the summers fairly sticky as in other parts of Japan.
-Okinawa is blessed with warm seas however, so it is ideal for all kinds of water sports most of the year.
+Average temperatures rise from the high teens in winter to the low to mid-thirties in summer, with highs approaching forty degrees centigrade not uncommon.
+Combined with a high humidity rate, this makes the summers reasonably sticky as in other parts of Japan.
+Okinawa is blessed with warm seas, however, so it is ideal for all kinds of water sports most of the year.

 Things to see

-Okinawa is more of a place to go and do things than just to see.
-Being an archipelago of islands, the obvious thing is water sports.
+Okinawa is more of a place to go and do things than to see.
+As an archipelago of islands, the obvious thing is water sports.
 Diving, sailing, water skiing, windsurfing and so on are all possible, and some excellent beaches make the perfect tropical paradise.

 The Yaeyama Islands (八重山諸島 Yaeyama-shotō) form the southern and the remotest part of the Ryūkyūs.
-They contain Japan’s most southern inhabitated island, Hateruma (波照間島 Hateruma-jima), as well as its most western, Yonaguni (与那国島 Yonaguni-jima), both of which are renowned for their awamori (泡盛), an alcoholic beverage indigenous to Okinawa distilled of rice.
+They contain Japan’s most southern inhabited island, Hateruma (波照間島 Hateruma-Jima), as well as its most western, Yonaguni (与那国島 Yonaguni-Jima), both of which are renowned for their awamori (泡盛), an alcoholic beverage indigenous to Okinawa distilled of rice.
 Ishigaki (石垣島 Ishigakijima) has more good beaches, Torinji (Zen temple), and lots of good hiking trails.
-A short ferry trip (about ten minutes) will get you to Taketomi (竹富島 Taketomijima), which preserves the traditional Ryukuan character.
+A short ferry trip (about ten minutes) will get you to Taketomi (竹富島 Taketomijima), which preserves the traditional Ryukyuan character.
 Visit Taketomi Village and try some of the beaches for star-sand.
-Iriomote (西表島 Iriomotejima), the second-largest island in the Okinawa group, is almost entirely covered in tropical rain forest, and has many rare species – particularly the Iriomote wildcat or lynx and Serpent eagles.
+Iriomote (西表島 Iriomotejima), the second-largest island in the Okinawa group, is almost entirely covered in tropical rainforest and has many rare species – mainly the Iriomote wildcat or lynx and Serpent Eagles.
 Take a boat trip up the Urauchi River to Mariundo Falls, or try one of the many hiking trails or beaches.

 The Miyako Islands (宮古列島 Miyako Rettō) are located east of the Yaeyama Islands.
 They consist primarily of Miyakojima (宮古島) and Tarama Island (多良間島 Taramajima).
 Miyakojima is a popular tourist destination.
 Visit the Eastern Cape (東平安名岬 Higashi-hennazaki), Painagama Beach, Maehama Beach, and the Ueno German Culture Village, a theme park commemorating the shipwrecking of a German boat in the Meiji era, with the replica of Marksburg castle and underwater observatory boats.
 Miyako island is also known for its yearly triathlon, and jofu, the local cloth.